whitecloakph/changelog-sh/README.md

 # Changelog.sh

 Changelog.sh is a tool to keep a changelog without conflicts.
-It supports rendering your changelog into standard [keep a change log](https://keepachangelog.com) format.
+It supports rendering your changelog into a standard [keepachangelog](https://keepachangelog.com) format.

 ## Getting Started